Eucharist: Alcohol

-The Catholic Church believes that grape juice that has not begun even minimally to ferment cannot be accepted as wine, which it sees as essential for celebration of the Eucharist.
-For non-alcoholics, but not generally, it allows the use of mustum (grape juice in which fermentation has begun but has been suspended without altering the nature of the juice), and it holds that "since Christ is sacramentally present under each of the species, communion under the species of bread alone makes it possible to receive all the fruit of Eucharistic grace.
-For pastoral reasons, this manner of receiving communion has been legitimately established as the most common form in the Latin rite."

 As already indicated, the one exception is in the case of a priest celebrating Mass without other priests or as principal celebrant.
 The water that in the Roman Rite is prescribed to be mixed with the wine must be only a relatively small quantity.
 The practice of the Coptic Church is that the mixture should be two parts wine to one part water.

 Some Protestant churches allow communion in a non-alcoholic form, either normatively or as a pastoral exception.
 Since the invention of the necessary technology, grape juice which has been pasteurized to stop the fermentation process the juice naturally undergoes and de-alcoholized wine from which most of the alcohol has been removed (between 0.5% and 2% remains) are commonly used, and more rarely water may be offered.
 Exclusive use of unfermented grape juice is common in Baptist churches, the United Methodist Church, Seventh-day Adventists, Christian Churches/Churches of Christ, Churches of Christ, Church of God (Anderson, Indiana), some Lutherans, Assemblies of God, Pentecostals, Evangelicals, the Christian Missionary Alliance, and other American independent Protestant churches.

+For members of the Church of Jesus Christ of Latter-day Saints, water is exclusively used in place of wine.